kubernetes/minikube/site/content/en/docs/Contributing/releasing.en.md

 hack/release_notes.sh
 ```

+You'll need to massage the input in two ways:

+- Remove documentation changes, as they do not ship with the release
+- Remove changes which are not user-facing, such as internal refactors
+- Sort the changes so that the ones which impact users the most come first
+- Remove bots from the contributor list
+- De-dup names from the contributor list

 Merge the output into CHANGELOG.md.
 See [PR#3175](https://github.com/kubernetes/minikube/pull/3175) as an example.
-Then get the PR submitted.

 ## Tag the Release